I though it would be a good idea to write a Think Tank Airport Airstream review since I recently bought one.

 There is no such thing as a perfect bag, but I do like this bag quite a bit.
 If I designed it myself, what would I change?

 Perhaps I am nitpicking.
-There are designs without the telescoping handle that will give you addition room inside travel camera bags and they have shoulder straps instead.
+There are travel bag designs without the telescoping handle that will give you addition room inside travel camera bags and they have shoulder straps instead of rolling wheels.

-Think Tank does offer a low divider set which is an optional way to store a small laptop internally.
+Think Tank Photo does offer a low divider set which is an optional way to store a small laptop internally within the travel bag with rollers.

 This bag is categorized as a small bag.
 It is specifically made to easily fit both under an airline seat or above in the overhead storage areas.
 It is significantly smaller than the Think Tank International model, which also meets international carry-on requirements.

-One of its purposeful design features is to have it appear as if it just an ordinary piece of travel luggage.
-The camera backpacks tend to look like they may be designed for camera gear and thus more subject to theft.
+One of its intentional design features is to have it appear as if it just an ordinary piece of travel luggage.
+Many camera backpacks look like they may be designed for camera gear and thus more subject to theft.

-Parting thoughts for my Think Tank Airport Airstream Review?
 It's a little pricey, but there is no doubt a lot of thought and effort went into making this a high quality bag with the traveling photographer in mind.
+Despite the steep cost, I recommend the Think Tank Photo Airport Airstream bag with rollers as well worth the money.